x

 Live Shopping Map

-In-store navigation with live updates as shopper visits different products.
+In-store navigation with live product updates and suggestions as shopper visits different products.

-In-store navigation with live updates as shopper visits different products.
+In-store navigation with live product updates and suggestions as shopper visits different products.

 Problem